Ibuprofen/cv/README.md

 + Part of the team who rewrote a major feature from Angular to React.
 + Extensive work in Backbone, which our frontend was mostly comprised of.
-+ One of few engineers comfortable across most of the stack (java is my lava).
++ One of few engineers comfortable across most of the stack.
 Some days I would find myself creating new models, db indexes, relations, API endpoints and could then hop into the javascript to continue upwards.
 + Agile-like development process with week long sprints and "horse trading" on feature details to meet deadlines.

 ### Senior Web Developer / Full Stack Engineer – 10Speak.com